Andrea Cannas

 My main reason for choosing Surrey was the fact that it offered a great balance between campus life and exceptional teaching.
 It's also only 30 minutes from London, which meant I could combine working in London at the same time.

-Surrey brings a lovely community for students both in terms of its exceptional teaching and research establishments, as well as the Students' Union which offers a vast range of activities that would be appealing even to the most non-athletic person.
+Surrey has a lovely community for students both in terms of its research establishments and the Students' Union, which offers a vast range of activities that would be appealing even to the most non-athletic person.

 Why nutritional medicine?

 The idea of being engaged in a career which explores and critically analyses the issues and controversies surrounding nutrition and malnutrition fascinates me.
-Choosing a research-focused programme would equip me with the skills needed to interpret, translate and communicate nutritional science to the public and, or an individual.
+I knew choosing a research-focused programme would equip me with the skills needed to interpret, translate and communicate nutritional science to the public and, or an individual.

-Surrey's Nutritional Medicine MSc is an excellent course for networking with health professionals which is important to a nutritionist whose looking to work in clinical practice or follow a research-driven career.
-I was certain that by studying at Surrey I'd acquire the professional expertise needed to excel in the field of evidence-based nutritional science through its excellent teaching by top academic professionals and the opportunity to conduct research under the guidance of an expert research supervisor.
+Surrey's Nutritional Medicine MSc is an excellent course for networking with health professionals which is important for a nutritionist who's looking to work in clinical practice or follow a research-driven career.
+I was certain that by studying at Surrey I'd acquire the professional expertise needed to excel in the field of evidence-based nutritional science and the opportunity to conduct research under the guidance of an expert research supervisor.
 It was appealing that the course was registered by the Association for Nutrition (AfN) too.

 My studies